-- (1) If you are a member of the Senior Executive Service (SES), a political appointee, or otherwise required to file a public financial disclosure report (OGE Form 278e), you are required to report the employment discussions or an agreement regarding future employment to an ethics official within three business days of the beginning of the discussions or the agreement, including a statement that you are disqualifying yourself from participating in matters in which the prospective employer has an interest.
-A form to report such employment discussions is available on the Commerce Ethics website at www.commerce.gov/ethics; it should be downloaded, signed, and provided by email to ethicsdivision@doc.gov or an ethics official or sent to the Ethics Office, 1401 Constitution Avenue, NW, room 5898C, Washington, D.C.
-20230; alternatively, you can send an email to ethicsdivision@doc.gov identifying the prospective employer and the date negotiations began, and stating that you are aware of and will comply with disqualification requirements. - (2) If you are participating in a procurement of greater than \$250,000 in value and you contact, or are contacted by, competing contractors in the procurement, you must provide written notification to both an ethics official (which can be by email to ethicsdivision@doc.gov) and your supervisor, even if you do not pursue discussions after the initial contact. - (3) If you accept travel payments from a prospective employer, you must notify either an ethics official (at ethicsdivision@doc.gov) or your supervisor in writing that you are disqualifying yourself from participating in matters in which the prospective employer has an interest. - (4) If you are assigned a matter concerning a prospective employer, you should notify the person who gave you the assignment that you cannot work on it and that it needs to be reassigned.
-This notice does not need to be in writing and you do not necessarily need to explain the reason for your disqualification.
+- (1) If you are a member of the Senior Executive Service (SES), a political appointee, or otherwise required to file a public financial disclosure report (OGE Form 278e), including some Senior Foreign Service members, SL/ST employees, and NOAA Corps officers, you are required to report the employment discussions or an agreement regarding future employment to an ethics official within three business days of the beginning of the discussions or the agreement, including a statement that you are disgualifying yourself from participating in matters in which the prospective employer has an interest.
+A form to report such employment discussions is available on the Commerce Ethics website at www.commerce.gov/ethics; it should be downloaded, signed, and provided by email to ethicsdivision@doc.gov or an ethics official or sent to the Ethics Office, U.S. Department of Commerce, 1401 Constitution Avenue, NW, Room 5898C, Washington, D.C.
+20230; alternatively, you can send an email to ethicsdivision@doc.gov identifying the prospective employer and the date negotiations began, and stating that you are aware of and will comply with disgualification requirements. - (2) If you are participating in a procurement of greater than \$250,000 in value and you contact, or are contacted by, competing contractors in the procurement, you must provide written notification to both an ethics official (which can be by email to ethicsdivision@doc.gov) and your supervisor, even if you do not pursue discussions after the initial contact. - (3) If you accept travel payments from a prospective employer, you must notify either an ethics official (at ethicsdivision@doc.gov) or your supervisor in writing that you are disqualifying yourself from participating in matters in which the prospective employer has an interest. - (4) If you are assigned a matter concerning a prospective employer, you should notify the person who gave you the assignment that you cannot work on it and that it needs to be reassigned.
+This notice does not need to be in writing and you need not explain the reason.